galenguyer/debian-live/README.md

 # debian-live

-scripts and files to build a custom debian live image
+Scripts and files to build a custom debian live image with support for ZFS

+### Building the ISO

-command used to generate base configs
+The command used to generate base configs is

 ```
 lb config \